Episode 11: Her Necessity

 “Stefen, I need you!”
 I whispered, clinging to self-control.

 All he was staring at was his reflection.

 He quickly went into the stall, but I didn’t go there.
 Instead, I walked back to the classroom to see the girl who didn’t care.

 And I that she was the person I was.

 So when the memory was ripped from me and I was face to face with the compass and a cold look--

 When I realized everything I was experiencing was real--

 When I knew Seth -- Stefen -- was going to die as soon as I returned--

 I snatched the compass from Cassius’ hands and took off running.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Abigail_RayneWrite a Review